SeleniumHQ/seleniumhq.github.io/examples/javascript/README.md

 # Execute a javascript test

-Use this command to run a ruby script and follow the first script example
+Use this command to run a JavaScript and follow the first script example

 ```
 node example_script.spec.js